-Surprisingly, little is known about basic snake reproduction, so in 2006, San Diego Zoo Global initiated a project to gather reproductive data and develop assisted reproductive technology using local southern California snakes.
+Surprisingly, little is known about basic snake reproduction, so in 2006, San Diego Zoo Global initiated a project to gather reproductive data and develop assisted reproductive technology using local Southern California snakes.
 The San Diego Zoo Safari Park’s undeveloped land is home to 16 snake species, including 3 rattlesnake species.
 For over a year, these local rattlesnakes were caught, weighed and measured, and tagged with a small numbered label inserted inside the rattle, closest to the tail.
 Their reproductive status was assessed before they were released back where they were found.

 The data collected represents a significant addition to the body of knowledge on snake reproduction.
 The techniques of semen collection, cryopreservation, and ovarian ultrasound developed with the help of these rattlesnakes have benefitted conservation efforts for six endangered snake species in Brazil.
-On going-studies at three field sites in that country are generating data on the ecological requirements, health, demographics, and feeding behavior of these rare reptiles.
+Ongoing studies at three field sites in that country are generating data on the ecological requirements, health, demographics, and feeding behavior of these rare reptiles.

 The Santa Catalina Island rattlesnake Crotalus catalinensis and the Aruba Island rattlesnake Crotalus unicolor are at critical risk, due to the fact that they are each found only on one small island and have been over-collected for the illegal trade market or killed.
+The San Diego Zoo was the first facility in the world to hatch the Aruba Island rattlesnake in managed care.
 Other species are in decline simply because people fear them.
 The San Diego Zoo is working with the Los Angeles Zoo and Mexico to collect endangered Santa Catalina Island rattlesnakes to learn more about them and help rebuild their population.

 By using common sense, we can share our open spaces with rattlesnakes.
 These beautiful animals are important to the environment, because they control rodent populations.
 Let’s protect them and see them as solutions to problems rather than as misunderstood animals we fear and want to eliminate.
 Just a little care in where we put our feet when we are out hiking is all that is necessary for us to coexist with this fascinating predator.